CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/make-simple-payments.md

 ## Step 1: Login

-Please refer to the [Authentication guide](/guides/integration-guides/authentication) for instructions to start a new API session.
+Please refer to the [Authentication guide](/guides/integration-guides/authentication) for instructions for starting a new API session.

 ## Step 2: Check available balances

-To find out how many Euros you have, call the [Get Balance endpoint](/api-reference/#get-balance), passing `EUR` as the third URI path parameter.
+To find out how many Euros you have, call the [Get Balance](/api-reference/#get-balance) endpoint, passing `EUR` as the third URI path parameter.

 ```
 GET /v2/balances/EUR